aire-program/aire-impact-dashboard/README.md

 ## Synthetic Data and Public Transparency

 To make this dashboard publicly accessible without exposing institutional information, the GitHub version uses **entirely synthetic data**.
-The datasets have been carefully constructed to resemble real institutional patterns—varied participation, uneven adoption levels, real-world shifts in confidence, meaningful reflection themes—without duplicating or revealing any data used internally.
+The datasets have been carefully constructed to resemble real institutional patterns (varied participation, uneven adoption levels, real-world shifts in confidence, meaningful reflection themes) without duplicating or revealing any data used internally.

 This approach allows researchers, developers, and collaborators to: